-Ireland is a Republic of about 4.8 million people.
+Ireland is a Republic of about 4.9 million people.
 It covers about five-sixths of the geographical island of Ireland.
 In 1922 it achieved de facto independence from the UK, and became the mostly-Catholic Irish Free State.
 The rest of the island remained within the UK, and became the mostly-Protestant Northern Ireland.
 In 1937 the Irish Free State adopted a new constitution which named the state Ireland.
 In 1949 Ireland declared itself a fully sovereign Republic.
 In 1972 Ireland joined what is now the European Union.
 In 1999 the Belfast Agreement created new shared institutions between Ireland and Northern Ireland, and between Ireland and the UK.
-As of October 2019 it is unclear what impact Brexit (the planned divorce of the UK from the European Union) will influence these relationships.
+As of September 2020 it is unclear how Brexit (the planned divorce of the UK from the European Union) will influence these relationships.

 |Constitution and government||Education and children’s rights||Family, community, society, religious courts and tribunals||Freedom of expression advocacy of humanist values|